Code-Institute-Submissions/ms2-ashtreeestates/README.md

 ## Structure

-* I made the decision to have the site split into four clear sections - Home, Properties, Downloads & About, with each page having the same navbar and footer details for consistency and ease of use.
+* I made the decision to have the site split into four clear sections - Home, Properties, Downloads & Contact, with each page having the same navbar and footer details for consistency and ease of use.

 * The Home page is one HTML page and is ordered structurally via importance of content, starting with a large